 Thousands of words have already been written about the demise of Arturo Gatti and still more about the life in boxing that preceded it.
 News of his death, aged just 37, has shocked a legion of fans for whom Gatti is synonymous with courage, exhilaration and entertainment.

-Through the voices of those who really knew Arturo, who saw the honest, humble, down to earth attitude demonstrated in the ring exuded in the flesh, in real life, Jerry more successfully captures the essence of Gatti’s significance as a fighter and his nature as a human being.
+Through the voices of those who really knew Arturo, who saw the honest, humble, down to earth attitude demonstrated in the ring exuded in the flesh, Jerry more successfully captured the essence of Gatti’s significance as a fighter and his nature as a human being.